Fasenra 30 mg solution for injection in pre-filled syringe

 Paediatric population

-Based on the population pharmacokinetic analysis, the pharmacokinetics of benralizumab in adolescents aged 12 to 17 years were consistent with adults.
-Benralizumab has not been studied in children (5 to 11 years old) (see section 4.2).
+Based on population pharmacokinetic analysis and clinical study data, the pharmacokinetics of benralizumab in children and adolescents aged 6 to 17 years were consistent with adults after accounting for bodyweight as applicable (see section 4.2).

 Gender, race